talon-one/talon_one.rb/docs/IntegrationApi.md

 Create audience

 Create an audience.
-The audience can be created directly from scratch or can come from third party platforms.  **Note:** Audiences can also be created from scratch via the Campaign Manager.
+The audience can be created directly from scratch or can come from third party platforms.  > [!note] Audiences can also be created from scratch via the Campaign Manager.
 See the [docs](https://docs.talon.one/docs/product/audiences/creating-audiences).
 To create an audience from an existing audience from a [technology partner](https://docs.talon.one/docs/dev/technology-partners/overview):  1.
 Set the `integration` property to `mparticle`, `segment` etc., depending on a third-party platform.
 1. Set `integrationId` to the ID of this audience in a third-party platform.
 To create an audience from an existing audience in another platform:  1.
 Do not use the `integration` property.
 1. Set `integrationId` to the ID of this audience in the 3rd-party platform.
-To create an audience from scratch: 1.
-Only set the `name` property.
+To create an audience from scratch, only set the `name` property.
 Once you create your first audience, audience-specific rule conditions are enabled in the Rule Builder.

 ### Example